Read and Write SELinux Rules

 0

-Creating a New Domain¶
+Create a New Domain

-Use the following interface call to create a new domain in Selinux.
+Use the following interface call to create a new domain in SELinux.

 selinux.create_domain(domain_name)